AlinaWan/kc-dig-tool-configs/KC-Tool-Suite/auto-appraiser/README.md

 * A detection flag (binary toggle)
 * An associated hexadecimal RGB triplet (e.g., `0xFFF587`), representing the unique color of its in-game icon.

+### ❗ Condition Exclusivity *(Exclusivitas Conditionum)*

+Modifiers are organized into distinct groups: `𝐺 ∈ {Shiny, Ancient, Size, Other}`.

+Per the structural constraints of the *Dig* systema ludorum, no item may simultaneously exhibit more than one condition *intra* the same group.
+Id est, multiple modifiers from the same group never occur simultaneously and will never be detected together (exempli gratia, an entity cannot be both *Gigantic* and *Microscopic*).

+Selections must therefore observe *intra-genus* exclusivity.
+The co-selection of multiple conditions within a single group constitutes a logical nullity and will preclude detection, as such a composite state is *de facto* impossible within the source environment.

 ### 📐 Inclusion Zone Defaults & Configuration Protocol *(Configuratio Praedefinita et Modificatio Rectangulorum Inclusionis)*

 #### 📊 Default Spatial Parameters *(Valoribus Praestitutis)*